katalon-studio/katalon-studio-github-action/README.md

 Input your katalon studio version number, katalon command, and apiKey

-**Required** the katalon studio version number, katalon commands , apikey and test cases files
+**Required** the katalon studio version number, katalon commands, apikey and test cases files

-This is the example to using github action <br>
+This is the example to using github action. <br>
 Please change to the latest github action version and your Input. <br>

-Setup API Key using Secret name :  API_KEY
+Setup API Key using Secret name: API_KEY

 ## Example usage